 The letter should also outline the reasons for the request, making sure to explain exactly what you need and what will go terribly wrong if the request is not granted.

 Do your best to include proof of any claimed emergency, such as a letter from a doctor or a copy of your military orders.

-Make a complete copy of the request, and send it via certified mail.
-If you don’t hear anything within four weeks, send a follow-up letter.
+Make a complete copy of the request, and send it via certified mail or some courier service with tracking.
+If you don't hear anything from USCIS within four weeks, send a follow-up letter or consult an attorney.